A youth ensemble with a difference.

 – Learning to improvise with specialist musicians

 – Trying out contemporary, folk and jazz music

 – Rehearsing under the baton of conductor Sir Mark Elder

 – Presenting a family arts project in three Cambridge museums

 – Performing the world premiere of their own specially commissioned music

 – Collaborating with the Composer Hub in smaller chamber groups

-In 2019-20 Britten Sinfonia Academy have already confirmed dates to work with legendary percussionist and conductor Colin Currie, and Britten Sinfonia’s Leader, critically acclaimed violinist, Thomas Gould.
+In 2019-20 Britten Sinfonia Academy have already confirmed dates to work with legendary percussionist and conductor Colin Currie, and Britten Sinfonia’s Leader, critically acclaimed violinist, Jacqueline Shave.